Undergraduate Degree Transcript

 Withdrawal Tuition Credit and Refund Policies

 - Withdrawal Tuition Credit Policy Registration constitutes a financial contract between a student and the University.
 Students are responsible for paying all registration charges by the due dates for the payment options they select, or their registration may be canceled.
 Failure to attend class meetings, participate in a course, or oral notification of intent to withdraw is not considered official withdrawal from a course.
 The following financial policies apply when students officially withdraw from courses.
 Students also may be subject to academic course withdrawal polices and should review them before attempting to withdraw from courses.
 For further information, refer to the “Fulfilling Course Requirements” section of this chapter.

-Withdrawal from a course (commonly known as “dropping a course” if done by the end of the second week of the term) is official once the Registrar’s Office has been notified.
+Withdrawal from a course (commonly known as “dropping a course” if done by the end of the third week of the term) is official once the Registrar’s Office has been notified.
 Notification may be made electronically by “dropping” courses online via GGU4YOU or in writing by submitting a Registration Request form.
 Written notifications may be delivered in person, by standard mail, by fax, or by email.
 Email must originate from the student’s e-mail address on record with the Registrar’s Office.
 The date the written notice is received by the Registrar’s Office will be the official date of withdrawal.
 Oral notification of intent to withdraw is insufficient.

 Students should refer to the Academic Calendar to determine the last day to drop courses without tuition charge.
 After instruction begins for a term, fees are not refundable except in the case of a course being canceled by the law school.
 Tuition credits remain on the student’s account.
 Refunds are issued by Student Accounting Services upon written request from the student.
 If a student receiving Federal Student Aid funds withdraws from all courses (considered complete withdrawal), that aid is subject to the Return of Title IV Calculation, which may result in balances due to Golden Gate University.